 All time for public records requests will be recorded in six-minute increments.
 OFA will base labor charges on the type of work actually performed, not on the classification of the employee who does the work.
 Example: If a manager does routine clerical work in answering a request for a public record, such as photocopying, the charge will be $20 per hour.

 OFA will generate an invoice for completing the public records request.
 OFA will bill direct costs to the requestor (e.g. the cost of legal review by the Department of Justice).
 The requestor must pay the fee before the agency sends the requested records or makes them available for viewing.

 Fee waivers for public records requests.

-Requests for fee waivers or reduced fees must be made in writing to OFA, 888 SW Fifth Avenue, 1600 Pioneer Tower, Portland, OR 97204.
+Requests for fee waivers or reduced fees must be made in writing to Oregon Facilities Authority, 888 SW Fifth Avenue, Suite 1600, Portland, OR 97204.
 OFA's office may furnish copies without charge or at a substantially reduced fee if it is determined that the waiver or reduction of fees is in the public interest because making the record available primarily benefits the general public.
 OFA's office will determine the appropriateness of fee waivers or adjustments based on the guidance of the relevant statutes and the Attorney General's Public Records and Meetings Manual.